How to Fix a Corrupted SD Card without Losing Data?

 - Close the "Computer Management" window.
 Then, restart the computer.

-4. Reinstall the SD Card Driver
+Option 4: Reinstall the Driver of SD Card

 Did assigning a new drive letter not solve the problem?
 You can try to reinstall the SD card driver by following the steps below: